andreasvida/worktimebot/README.md

 An up-to-date installation is running here: [Open link with telegram client](http://t.me/worktimerecorderbot)

-Some screenshots of the welcome screen, language selection and example actions:
+Some outdated screenshots of the welcome screen, language selection and example actions:

 ![Screenshot 1](docs/1.jpg?raw=true "Screen 1")